sscafi/algovison/README.md

 # Algorithm Visualizer

 This project is an interactive algorithm visualizer built using Python.
 It allows users to visualize various algorithms, including sorting algorithms, searching algorithms, graph algorithms, and dynamic programming algorithms.
-The visualization helps in understanding how each algorithm works step-by-step..
+The visualization helps in understanding how each algorithm works step-by-step.

 ## Features